JoeStrout/minimicro-sysdisk/ROADMAP.md

   - ☐ document that mutating a list or map used as a map key produces undefined behavior
   - ☐ document `refEquals` in the wiki and/or manual
   - ☐ document sound.adjust and all new APIs in Mini Micro Cheat Sheet
+  - ☐ document `funcRef` and other types in the manual

 ## Contents of /sys disk